Working to find actionable solutions to the nation's key challenges.

 Turkey vs. ISIS and the PKK: What’s the Difference?

 Jason Grumet, founder and president of BPC, is respected on both sides of the aisle for his innovative approach to improving government effectiveness.
 Grumet’s first book, City of Rivals: Restoring the Glorious Mess of American Democracy, was released in September 2014.

-Olympia Snowe is a BPC senior fellow and co-chairs its Commission on Political Reform.
-With her election to the U.S. Senate in 1994, Snowe began an 18-year career in the Senate.
+Olympia Snowe is a member of BPC’s board of directors, a BPC senior fellow, and a co-chair of BPC’s Commission on Political Reform.
 She was the first woman in U.S. history to serve in both houses of a state legislature and both houses of Congress.

 G. William Hoagland

 G. William Hoagland is BPC’s senior vice president.
 In this capacity, he helps direct and manage fiscal, health, and economic policy analyses.
 Before joining BPC in September 2012, Hoagland served as vice president of public policy for CIGNA Corporation.

 Dan Glickman is a BPC senior fellow and co-chairs its Commission on Political Reform, Democracy Project, and Prevention Initiative.
 After serving Kansas for 18 years in the House of Representatives, he was the secretary of agriculture from March 1995 until January 2001.